Reopening Process Guidelines of the Department of Chemistry of the University of Pennsylvania from the COVID-19 Pandemic

 Social Distancing.
-Personnel must remain at least a minimum of 6 feet from other Chemistry personnel in common areas and at all times (during research, student spaces, etc).
-Preferred spacing of 10 feet in research areas.
+Personnel must remain at least a minimum of 3 feet from other Chemistry personnel in common areas and at all times (during research, student spaces, etc).

 Hygiene.
 Personnel must wash their regularly, including before and after interacting with any common or shared spaces in the Chemistry Complex.

 Regular Health Screening.
 For Phase 2 and per University requirements, on-line “symptom checks” will be required on a daily basis through use of Penn Open Pass.
 To register for Penn Open Pass, click here.
 Researchers must enroll in Surveillance Testing.

 Personnel should remain home and notify their supervisor if they experience any of the following and must follow the symptom check requirements as designated through Penn Open Pass.